23 May The William Penn Files

 Our first book, Mann’s Best Friend, was done in a bit of a casual, laissez-faire manner.
 Sophie wrote the story out very roughly and in stages, fitting it in around work.
 I would draw artwork up to the point she had written to, and then she would write the next bit.
 Great as it was, it’s probably not the most efficient way of writing a book – and The Ragged Trousered Philanthropists is such a huge undertaking, we decided that to do it properly we should begin with a storyboard.

 Sophie spent over a year working on the text before I ever put pencil to paper.
-The original book is so long and wordy, that it takes some serious doing to sort the wheat from the chaff, while managing to keep the plot and important aspects as clear and fresh as the original.
+The original book is so long and wordy that it takes some serious doing to sort the wheat from the chaff, while managing to keep the plot and important aspects as clear and fresh as the original.
 I just don’t have a four-dimensional brain like Sophie does, and she kept leaving me awed by the way she approached it.
-At one point, she was working from the end chapters towards the middle!
+At one point, she was working from each end towards the middle!

 Eventually, she had a screenplay ready to work from.
 She had supplied me with a brilliant crib-sheet of descriptive paragraphs covering people and places, taken directly from Tressell’s original text.
 I couldn’t refer to the original book for every scene; that would have taken ages and tied me up in knots where Sophie had amalgamated or moved scenes for brevity and clarity.